MKesenheimer/fault-injection-library/docs/examples.md

 ### Details of the script nrf52832-glitching.py

 After initializing the glitcher, setting up the database and the logging mechanism, a random point from the parameter space is rolled in an endless loop from the arguments passed.
 The advantage of rolling a random parameter point is that a successful glitch can be achieved more quickly, even if a large range is tested.
 It also gives a quicker overview of interesting areas.
-The 'glitcher.arm' function arms the glitcher and waits until the trigger condition occurs.
+The `glitcher.arm` function arms the glitcher and waits until the trigger condition occurs.

 ```bash
 # set up glitch parameters (in nano seconds) and arm glitcher